zachhhhh/WhisperLiveKit/CONTRIBUTING.md

 ## Opening Issues

-If you encounter a problem with diart or want to suggest an improvement, please follow these guidelines when opening an issue:
+If you encounter a problem with whisperlivekit or want to suggest an improvement, please follow these guidelines when opening an issue:

 - **Bug Reports:**
   - Clearly describe the error. **Please indicate the parameters you use, especially the model(s)**